+Being a student in a major city offers professional and research opportunities you won't find in smaller communities.
 You'll have access to learning opportunities right here on campus and beyond.

 This is a where diverse people and a saturation of experiences come together.
 Cities like Philadelphia are where revolutionary ideas are born through partnership and collaboration.

+At United Community

+Clinic, nursing students

+provide physical exams,

+disease screening, and drug

+and alcohol counseling to

+underserved populations.

+Penn Engineering students run

+CommuniTech, which supplies computers and teaches technology skills to neighborhoods in need.

+SO YOU'LL BECOME A CITIZEN OF THE CITY AND OF THE WORLD, AND BECOME MORE CONNECTED TO THE PEOPLE WHO POPULATE THESE SPACES.

-At United Community Clinic, nursing students provide physical exams, disease screening, and drug and alcohol counseling to underserved populations.
-Penn Engineering students run CommuniTech, which supplies computers and teaches technology skills to neighborhoods in need. (\$) Here's Penn Global, for when you want to explore the world outside Penn.
+Here's Penn Global, for when you want to explore the world outside Penn.

 Here are the Research Facilities where you can work together to discover big solutions.
-Here are professors you'll work with, learn from, and get inspired by. > Here are the interesting people you'll meet in class and around campus.
-Here's the best friend you'll make, who was ALSO nervous about not knowing anyone at Penn.

-Here are the College Houses where you'll build community.
-Here are your financial aid counselors, making sure you get the support you need.

-Here are academic advisors,

-who'll help get you where

-you need to be.

-Oh, and here's Career Services,

-who will help

-you polish your

-that internship,

-and land your

-dream job.
+Here's the best friend

+you'll make, who was ALSO

+nervous about not knowing

+anyone at Penn.

+Here's the beginning of your network of support at Penn.
+Here are academic advisors. who'll help get you where you need to be.
+Oh, and here's Career Services. who will help you polish your resume, get that internship, and land your dream job.
+HERE'S YOU.